ChristianGracia/christiangracia.com3.0/README.md

 This repo contains the code for my personal website reritten from scratch for the third time but this time in Angular

 this code is live at https://www.christiangracia.com

+# API

+this site is served by my Typescript Node API back-end

+link to live api: https://christiangracia-api.herokuapp.com/

 # Pipeline